How to Join Us

 Becoming a Freeman/Freewoman

-A Freeman/Freewoman will also usually wish to apply to become a Freeman/Freewoman of the City of London.
-Membership of this exclusive group is conducted at a private ceremony in the Guildhall to which family and friends can be invited.
-Gaining the Freedom of the City is a necessary step if you wish to progress to become a Liveryman/woman.
+Freemen and Freewomen will also usually wish to apply for the Freedom of the City of London, a significant milestone marked by a ceremony at Guildhall to which family and friends may be invited.
+This is a necessary step for those who wish to progress to become a Liveryman or Liverywoman.

 Becoming a Liveryman/Liverywoman